actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 ### 2.3 - Understanding matrix builds

-Observe that our workflow employs a [matrix build strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) with three Node.js versions: 18, 20, and 22.
+Observe that our workflow employs a [matrix build strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) with two Node.js versions: 22 and 24.
 A matrix build enables you to execute a job in parallel using various input parameters.
 In our case, we're running the same job twice, but with distinct Node.js versions.

 ### Checking workflow runs